 Seems to me that after a couple of years of disappointing play, the Eagles could use someone like that.

 The case against Chip Kelly: Being a great college coach and a great pro coach are two very different things.
 Kelly was able to collect good runners, solid blockers, and athletic QBs and move them around to create favorable matchups and deliver explosive offenses.
 That helped him to win a lot of games, but when facing teams with NFL talent (Stanford this year, LSU in 2011, Auburn in the 2010 title game), Kelly and Oregon came up short.
 Oregon wasn’t blown out.
 They weren’t embarrassed.
 They did lose.
-His teams were just 1-2 in bowl games.
+His teams were just 1-2 in bowl games (they improved to 2-2 after beating Kansas State in the Fiesta Bowl, which took place after this was written).
 Scoring 55 on Washington State is nice, but that doesn’t mean you’ll win in the NFL.

 The Pac-10 (or 12 if you prefer) has not exactly been a juggernaut since 2009.
 USC wasn’t at an elite level.
 The Reggie Bush days were in the past.
 Cal, Oregon State, and the Arizona schools were up and down.
 Stanford was the one team that rose up.
 Kelly and Oregon inflicted losses on these teams to keep them down, but you’d be more comfortable if one other program was really pushing them.
 Oregon has played some good non-conference games.
 Kelly isn’t afraid of being challenged.
 Just happens that the conference has been down in recent years.